Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 <img class="common_img" src="../_static/media/chapter_7/section_2/media/image8.png" style="width:600px" />

-The pose is primarily adjusted through the parameters within the "VideoCapture" function.
+The pose is primarily adjusted through the parameters within the "**VideoCapture**" function.
 Using the code "**cv2.VideoCapture(gstreamer_pipeline(flip_method=0), cv2.CAP_GSTREAMER)**" as an example, the parameters inside the function brackets are explained as follows:

 1)  The first parameter `gstreamer_pipeline(flip_method=0)` is a framework passed into the `gstreamer_pipeline` function, where the video data reading preoperties are set.